sh3ee3sh/sync-to-odysee/README.md

 ```
 - Step 3: Add our yt-dlp command without the alias to cronie's tasks

-*crontab uses a terrible text editor by default use export EDITOR=yourtexteditorofchoicehere in your ~/.bashrc*
+*crontab uses a terrible text editor by default use "export EDITOR=yourtexteditorofchoicehere" in your ~/.bashrc file to change it*
 ```
 crontab -e